 Rather than cordially awarding printer users with sweeping access to major portions of an internal network, the key tenet of a zero-trust printing environment is to restrict access and grant it on an as-needed basis.

-Zero-trust flips the traditional network perimeter-centric view on cybersecurity on its head.
+Zero-trust security flips the traditional network perimeter-centric view on cybersecurity on its head.
 Least privilege is one of the core tenets of this security model and user access is authorised continually to ensure authenticity.
-Zero-trust is not a single catch-all technology—instead, it’s a fresh approach to network security based on three fundamental principles of:
+Zero-trust is not a single catch-all technology—It’s a fresh approach to network security based on three fundamental principles of:

 - Verify explicitly (always perform authorisation and authentication through every possible data point)

 - Use least privileged access (don’t give users more access than they need to perform their tasks)

 - Assume breach (don’t expect your safety measures to be sufficient—have measures in place that can work as a catch-all in case safety measures fail)

 Zero-trust takes away the focus on the network itself and re-focus it on controlling access for individuals looking to access any internal systems.

 In an attempt to reach optimal safety, many companies use what is known as an ‘access management service’ to control their access points.
 Some of the most famous examples of these access management services include Microsoft Azure Ad, LastPass Enterprise, PingID SSO, and Okta/Auth0.

 One of the significant gaps that a traditional zero trust approach leaves is how it relates to print services—and we’ve seen how disastrous it can be when print entries are not protected.
 This article will go over how a traditional zero trust approach often leave print infrastructure aside, creating a vulnerability in the corporate network, and how zero-trust compliant cloud printing can help.

 The Weak Link in Zero-Trust Environments